antoanetad78/airports/README.md

 ## TextareaForm:

 - Is connected to the Redux store.
 - Is responsible for rendering the textarea field with its initial value and reading the data from it.
-Clearing of the <textarea> does not remove the currently displayed map, it only provides an easier way to paste new set of data or change some value in the existing one.
+Clearing of the <textarea> removes the currently displayed map and, provides an easy way to paste new set of data or change some value in the existing one.
 - Works with a single set of data.
 - Extracts the RWY, NAME and MAGNETICVARIATION properties from the airport object and passes them to the respective functions to be dispathed to the store.
   -- getData - takes the textarea value, extracts the RWY property only, then filters to leave only the full runways.
 Passes the new list to pairs()